pandadady/Natural-Language-Processing-Practise/chinese_segmentation_algorithm/README.md

     The dataset is here,http://sighan.cs.uchicago.edu/bakeoff2005/.
 It is a public dataset available for

-    research use It has complete training, testing, and gold-standard data sets, as well as the scoring script.
+    research use.
+It has complete training, testing, and gold-standard data sets, as well as the scoring script.

     Here is the score of my program.